ltovarm/leetcode/top_interview_150/readme.md

 - `/same_tree`: Check if two binary trees are equals.
 - `/Invert_Binary_Tree`: Return a invert binary tree.
 - `/symmetric_Tree`: Check if the tree is symmetric.
+- `/search_Insert_Position` : Given a sorted array of distinct integers and a target value, return the index if the target is found.
 ## Repository Contents

 - [majotiry_element](https://github.com/ltovarm/leetcode/tree/master/top_interview_150/majotiry_element): Golang.